harish795r/CPS-Booster/README.md

 ```bash
 pip install -r requirements.txt
 ```
-This Installes All The Modules Which Are Needed To Run The Script, This Takes The Help Of Requirements.txt So Open POwershell Window In The Directory
+This Installes All The Modules Which Are Needed To Run The Script, This Takes The Help Of Requirements.txt So Open Powershell Window In The Directory
 Where The Requirements.txt Is There
 - After Installing All Required Modules, You can now run the main.py